-2016 2015 Aggregate loans to key management personnel outstanding at reporting date; Mortgage and personal loans 1,602,636 1,396,925 Lines of credit (including unsecured overdrafts) 3,357 8,259 1,605,993 1,405,184 Aggregate amount of loans made during the year to key management personnel: Total loans made during the year 387,656 75,504 Aggregate amount of interest charged during the year to key management personnel: Mortgage and personal loans 82,962 79,181 Aggregate amount of repayments made during the year to key management personnel: Mortgage and personal loans 264,907 552,404 Net movement in lines of credit (including unsecured overdrafts) including interest charged (4,902) 5,603
+(c) Loans to key management personnel 2017 2016 \$ \$ Aggregate loans to key management personnel outstanding at reporting date: Mortgage and personal loans 1,587,573 1,602,636 Lines of credit (including unsecured overdrafts) 2,752 3,357 1,590,325 1,605,993 Aggregate amount of loans made during the year to key management personnel: Total loans made during the year 154,440 387,656 Aggregate amount of interest charged during the year to key management person nel: Mortgage and personal loans 65,935 82,962 Aggregate amount of repayments made during the year to key management person nnel: Mortgage and personal loans 299,166 264,907 Net movement in lines of credit (including unsecured overdrafts) (605) (4,902) including interest charged (003) (4,302)

-The key management personnel who held loan accounts with the Credit Union during the year were A.Cannon, C.Butterick, N.S.Rantanen, R.P.Shannahan, T.J.Davis, P.G.
-Langleyand S.E.
-Paterson.
+The key management personnel who held loan accounts with the Credit Union during the year were C. Butterick, K. A. Jordan, N. S. Rantanen, R. P. Shannahan, T. J. Davis (1 July 2016 - 10 March 2017) and P. G. Langley.

 Loans to key management personnel may include joint loans with partners where both parties are jointly and severally liable.
-Mortgage loans are secured and personal loans are unsecured.
-Overdrafts may be secured or unsecured.
 All loans were subject to normal terms and conditions and there were no breaches of these terms and conditions during the year.
-All key management personnel hold a \$2 withdrawable share as members of the Credit Union.
+All key management personnel hold a withdrawable share as members of the Credit Union.
 No impairment losses have been recorded against balances outstanding during the period with key management personnel and no specific allowance made for impairment.

 Note 25.
-FINANCIAL RISK MANAGEMENT
+Financial Risk Management